sunilgupta01/learning-cloud-k8s/commands/aks.md

-# Azure AKS Deployment Commands for Windows 10
+# Typical Steps to deploy code on Azure AKS using Azure CLI
 _Note: All resources created will be prefixed by **example** or **example_**
 ### Setup
 Install Azure CLI